 Re-activating public space

 Public space is traditionally the place where strangers meet.
+A place to first look at others from a distance, after which contact is more easily made.
 With the arrival of social media, there’s little reason for these casual encounters.
 Debates are held, but no longer in public space.
-Even more, the averse of risk in recent design for public space is little suprising.
+Even more, the aversion to risk in recent design for public space is not surprising.

 The research ‘Performative Space’ presents a new idea on the design of public space for interaction.
-The actively engagement of the public by this movement is the startingpoint for performative space.
+It is inspired by performance art, an art movement from the 1960s and 1970s.
+The active engagement of the public by this movement is also the starting point for performatve space.
 A collection of examples of spaces shows how people can actively engage in space.
-Seeing other people playfully interact, it invites others to join and work together.
+Seeing other people playfully interact, it invites others to join in and work together.
 These ideas are translated into spatial designs: such as BELLEN, Kom! and Tubes.
 Two of which are elaborated for sites in Rotterdam and Eindhoven.
-BELLEN in Eindhoven was realised.

 The office was founded in 2010 in Rotterdam.
 We design narrative architecture that tells the story of the assignment at hand.
 A story with different layers: that of the context, a response to building tradition, the wishes of our client, sustainable applications and technical opportunities.
 The architecture surprises with imagination.
 Our work reaches from transformations to public spaces like a Performative Space in Eindhoven, and from building a multi-family house in Amsterdam to researching our practice and writing stories about it.